Last Updated on January 15, 2021 by Nina Ahmedow

 So you have to become very conscious of what you buy.
 It’s something that everyone can and should do because it saves you money and is a form of resistance against the system.
 If you hate purple there is absolutely no need for you to buy anything purple simply because it’s trendy.

-This also ties in with minimalism.
+This is why you would want to build up a minimalist wardrobe.
 Ask yourself how many t-shirts you really need if you usually wear dresses.
 How many of the t-shirts you own do you actually wear?
 I remember buying lots of fast fashion items and never once actually wearing them.
 Aside from the damage the fast fashion industry causes to our planet think about the money you spend.
 If you’re on a low income don’t let fast fashion brands trick you into giving them your money.

 2. Wear What You Already Own